JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 *Param() function gets the record GUID parsed from the JavaScript, and GUID() formats the output as GUID, not a string.
 We are also checking if there are several records selected by splitting the string after ","*

 ## ✍️ Exercise 4: Styling
+**Ideas:**
-1. Add rounded corners for modern look (between 5-10 border radius)
+- Add rounded corners for modern look (between 5-10 border radius)
-2. Set a slight box shadow
+- Set a slight box shadow

-Add HTML blur to your page:
+- Add effects that provides depth and  to your apps
-1. insert HTMLtext control
-2. Edit text value to be:

 Logo for Coho Winery:

 ![Coho Winery Logo](image.png)

+**4b: Add HTML blur to your page - Glass Morphism effect:**
+1. Insert HTMLtext control
+2. Edit text value to be:

 <pre> HTML
 $" <div style='
 background: rgba(255, 255, 255, 0.2); /* Solid background */